confidential-computing/governance/project-progression-policy.md

 ### Sandbox Stage
 **Definition**

 The Sandbox stage is for projects that the TAC believes are, or have the potential to be, important to the ecosystem of Technical Projects or the ecosystem of the Consortium as a whole.
 They may be early-stage projects just getting started, or they may be long-established projects with minimal resource needs.
-The Sandbox stage provides a beneficial, neutral home for these projects in order to foster collaborative development and provide a path to deeper alignment with other Consortium projects via the graduation process.
+The Sandbox stage provides a beneficial, neutral home for these projects in order to foster collaborative development and provide a path to deeper alignment with other Consortium projects via the project progression process.

 **Examples**